K53/aws-cdk-snippets/README.md

 step.2) push image to ECR.

+__!ATTENTION!__
+if you don't want to do this step, you should set "0" to the number of container in Fargate service cdk.

 commands used here is shown in ECR management console.

 #### When you use Cloud9 as deveropmen environment.